Valeron93/shunting-yard/README.md

 ## Description

 A simple shunting yard algorithm implementation in Go.
 This algorithm is used to parse and evaluate mathematical expressions.
+Program can be used a library, or terminal UI calculator application.

 Implemented features:
 - Number parsing